 Are hot flashes interfering with work in the day?

-Dr. Lemley is the ONLY physician in southwest Montana who carries the Certified Menopause Clinician credential from the leading governing authority on menopause, known as the North American Menopause Society (NAMS).
+For over 19 years, Dr. Lemley is the ONLY physician in southwest Montana who carries the Certified Menopause Clinician credential from the leading governing authority on menopause, known as the North American Menopause Society (NAMS).

 Menopause is defined as going one full year without a menstrual cycle with an average age of onset at 52 +/- a couple years.
 The time leading up to menopause is defined as Peri-menopause.
 Peri-Menopause is when most women begin to experience uncomfortable menopausal symptoms, with onset of symptoms years prior to entering into menopause.